LLMind: Orchestrating AI and IoT with LLM for Complex Task Execution: Recent Work in the Context of Our Framework

 \section{Recent Work in the Context of Our Framework}

-Despite limited existing research on LLM-based intelligent control systems \cite{xia2023towards,huang2023voxposer, shen2023hugginggpt,song2023llm,wang2023survey,autogpt}, the integration of LLMs into this domain remains a novel area that requires further investigation to enhance user experiences and facilitate device collaboration.
-This section interprets several recent works in the context of our framework.

-Auto-GPT \cite{autogpt}, an open-source application built on GPT-4, has the potential to revolutionize AI by enabling autonomous tasks through chained LLM thoughts.
-It provides GPT-based models with memory and autonomy for independent task execution and experiential learning.
-However, Auto-GPT has limitations \cite{autogpt_unmasked}, such as high costs due to rapid token consumption, inability to retain learning across tasks or generalize reusable functions, and limited access to resources, limiting its capabilities.
-Our framework proposes an approach that allows LLM to access AI modules and IoT devices, enriching the available resources for the agent.
-Additionally, we introduce an innovative historical script retrieval mechanism, which enhances system efficiency and enables the system to become more experienced over time.
+\cite{lee2023task} presents a comprehensive task-oriented surveillance framework for virtual emotion informatics to tackle human-requested tasks.
+This framework places emphasis on the integration of mobile robots, UAVs, and virtual emotion informatics.
+It highlights the crucial role of task-oriented communication in future wireless networks, a concept that aligns with the focus of our paper.

 LLM-Planner \cite{song2023llm} introduces a few-shot planning method using LLMs for versatile embodied agents that rapidly comprehend and execute natural language instructions.
-It generates high-level plans, incorporating physical grounding to adapt plans to the environment.
-Simulation results on the ALFRED dataset showcase LLM-Planner's competitive few-shot performance with minimal training data, enabling sample-efficient embodied agents.
-Our work makes further advances by providing technical implementation details on how to use the LLM for real-world task planning and scheduling, along with an innovative FSM-based approach that significantly improves task execution success rate.
+It generates high-level plans adapted to the environment.
+Our work makes further advances by providing technical implementation details on how to use the LLM for real-world task planning and scheduling, along with a new FSM-based approach that significantly improves task execution success rate.

-HuggingGPT \cite{shen2023hugginggpt} is a framework that connects and coordinates AI models, leveraging LLMs' language comprehension and reasoning.
-It includes stages such as task planning, model selection, execution, and response generation.
-However, HuggingGPT has limitations in planning feasibility, efficiency, token lengths, and stability, requiring further research.
-Our work extends HuggingGPT by integrating AI modules into the system to assist in data processing during task execution.
-LLM invokes AI modules as necessary to enhance its capabilities.

 The framework proposed in \cite{xia2023towards} combines LLMs, digital twin systems, and industrial automation for intelligent production planning and control.
-It utilizes prompts to provide context for LLM agents, enabling contextually appropriate autonomous responses.
-These agents interpret descriptive information in the digital twins and control the physical system via service interfaces.
 Integrating LLMs with digital twin systems enhances production system scalability and adaptability.
 Our proposed framework offers an alternative approach by utilizing predefined APIs to control IoT devices, avoiding the complexity and cost of building a digital twin, while still achieving a satisfactory effect.